 For information on pesticides safety levels for sugar and sweeteners contact Health and Safety Executive’s (HSE) Chemicals Regulation Directorate.

-Approved food additives, such as sweeteners, are controlled in the European Union by way of a positive list in the legislation once their safety has been rigorously assessed.
+Approved food additives, such as sweeteners, are controlled in GB legislation once their safety has been rigorously assessed.
 The legislation describes the rules for the sale and use of sweeteners, describes the food categories in which they are permitted to be used and the maximum usable dose levels allowed in these categories.
 Sweeteners that do not appear in the list are not permitted in foods if used primarily for an additive function.

 Imports of feed and food from Japan

-As of 27 March 2011 imports of all feed and food originating in or consigned from Japan to the EU are subject to special conditions.
+Imports of all feed and food originating in or consigned from Japan to GB are subject to special conditions.
 This is following the accident at the Fukushima Daiichi nuclear power plant in Japan in March 2011.
-This will mean that consignments of feed and food can only enter the UK through specific ports and airports where official controls will be carried out.
+This means that consignments of feed and food can only enter GB through specific ports and airports where official controls will be carried out.